rinselberg/PythonAndPyUnitTestPrograms/README.md

-Uses Python class definitions to implement a currency exchange program.
+Uses Python object-oriented techniques (classes and methods) to implement a stand-alone currency exchange program.